PostHog/posthog.com/contents/blog/brand.md

 * how your social media works
 * how helpful you are to random founders that message you
 * the marketing channels you pick
-* it's what you talk about in your blog - I'm writing this piece for brand reasons (transparency / equipping developers (with knowledge) to build successful products), nothing else - I don't care or try to generate conversions from this post, I just want to leave an impression on people.
+* It's what you talk about in your blog.
+I'm writing this piece for brand reasons (transparency / equipping developers with knowledge to build successful products), nothing else.
+I don't care or try to generate conversions from this post, I just want to leave an impression on people.
 And it's who I am - I'm writing this to pass the time on a long plane journey.

 ## You can't 80:20 everything

-A lot of design / brand work has an _increasing_ marginal return.
+A lot of design or brand work has an _increasing_ marginal return.
 This is because a great brand's purpose is that you stand out.
 You do _not_ stand out by being average!

 So, if you're serious, go nuts on your brand.
 Go weirdly hard.